2. PMS Integrated Properties

 Spelling and bad grammar

-- These errors are sometimes the result of automatic translation from a foreign languages.
-Sometimes there errors deliberate in an attempt to evade filters that try to block these attacks.
+• These errors are sometimes the result of automatic translation from a foreign languages.
+Sometimes there are deliberate errors in an attempt to evade filters that try to block these attacks.

 Generic greetings